aiven/devportal/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.rst

   * - 3
     - ``Carol Tunder``

-The column ``student_id`` can be used as incremental column.
-On the first poll, the Kafka connector will select all rows from the table and record the maximum ``student_id`` value in the table, ``3`` in the above example.
+The column ``student_id`` can be used as an incremental column.
+On the first poll, the Apache Kafka connector will select all rows from the table and record the maximum ``student_id`` value in the table (``3`` in the above example).

 The following polls will append a ``WHERE`` condition to the query selecting only rows with ``student_id`` greater than the previously recorded maximum value.
 In the example below, the condition will be ``WHERE student_id > 3``.
-If new records are available in the table, then the highest value for the incremental column is stored, and used as filter for the following polls.
+If the new records are available in the table, then the highest value for the incremental column is stored, and used as filter for the following polls.

 .. list-table::
   :header-rows: 1